ntankovic/python-bpmn-engine/README.md

-# A python module for parsing and executing BPMN models in a single process
+# A python module for parsing and executing BPMN models

 Supported elements so far: